-What taxes are included in the Philippine tax reform program to be implemented starting 2018?
+What taxes are included in the new Philippine tax reform program, also known as TRAIN?

-We summarize below a list of revised and brand-new taxes that are part of the Tax Reform for Acceleration and Inclusion or TRAIN program initiated by the Department of Finance (DOF) and recently ratified by Congress.
-Implementation of said new taxation has begun on January 1, 2018 after being signed into law by Pres.
+We summarize below a list of revised and brand-new taxes that are part of the approved Tax Reform for Acceleration and Inclusion or TRAIN law initiated by the Department of Finance (DOF) and ratified by Congress.
+Implementation of the new taxation under TRAIN begun on January 1, 2018 after being signed into law by Pres.
 Rodrigo Duterte in December 2017.

 Let’s take an in-depth look at what’s included in this tax reform program.